 As you can see, some of the possible ways your SSN could get stolen are not preventable.
 This means you cannot guarantee that your identity stays safe.
-Of course, using a trusted identity theft protection service (like LifeLock) can help.
-You will still want to know everything you need to do, supposing someone does steal and use your SSN.
+Of course, using a trusted identity theft protection service can help.
+You will still want to know everything you need to do, supposing someone steals and use your SSN.

 Here are some reasons to question whether your SSN was stolen:

-Regardless of the reason why, you should address your worries right away!
+Regardless of the reason, you should address your worries right away!

 Sound stressful?
 It’s really not …

-To sign up, you must supply your full name, date of birth, home address, and Social Security Number.
+You have to supply your full name, date of birth, home address, and Social Security Number to sign up.
 Before going to the next page, you are given the option to request a text message notification any time you log into your account.
-This is beneficial to have, because if your account gets compromised you will find out right away.
+This is beneficial to have because if your account gets compromised, you will find out right away.
 To complete your registration, you will also have to verify your identity by answering a few questions about yourself.

 Some other great perks for my Social Security account users include the ability to change your address, direct deposit information, and request a replacement Medicare card.
-During the tax season, you can also log on and request a new copy of your SSA-1099 or SSA-1042S form.
+You can also log on during the tax season and request a new copy of your SSA-1099 or SSA-1042S form.

-There are many things you can do to further protect your SSN from identity theft risks.
+There are many things you can do to protect your SSN from identity theft risks further.

 First, you need to make sure that no one has any direct access to your SSN.
 This means you have to keep your SSN card on lock up.
 It’s not always needed when you are out and about, so put the card in a safe until you really need it.
 If the card is ever lost or stolen, make sure to request a replacement from the SSA.